The Jacque Foreman Conroy Endowment supports the Jacque Foreman Conroy Scholarship, which is offered each year by the Rotary Club of Altadena.

 Jacque’s professional life started after college by working for companies doing clerical work.
 By the early 1970s, she was working for the Carnation Company, where she learned about marketing and promotional work.
 Around this time, she enrolled at Pasadena City College and focused on Photography and Graphic Art Design, which led her to start her own business, Foreman Graphics, in late 1972.
 Over the years, she did marketing, logo creation, and graphic art design for hundreds of businesses and non-profit organizations.

-Jacque was very involved with the Christmas Tree Lane Association (CTLA) in Altadena for many years and documented decades of the association’s work with her photography.
+Jacque had a giving spirit and loved her local community – volunteerism defined her time in Altadena.
+She was very involved with the Christmas Tree Lane Association (CTLA) for many years and documented decades of the association’s work with her photography.
 She was also an active member with the Business Network International – La Crescenta Chapter.

 Her charitable work most shined, however, with the Rotary Club of Altadena, where she was a member for more than 25 years.
 She loved overseeing the Rotary’s weekly SPARKS Newsletter, which she published 48 times a year.
 This work earned her award recognition at the Rotary District and international level more than 12 times.
 The Altadena Rotary now has the honor of choosing scholarship recipients at PCC in her name each year.